htdc/take-home-caller-id/START_HERE.md

 ## What do I need to do?

-At the end of the challenge, you should submit (TODO: KOOPS - HOW?)
+At the end of the challenge, you should submit:

 - THREATS.md
   A sample threat modelling report, that has been briefly started by a member of the team, but you have been left to finish it off.
 You should fill out all the sections marked TODO.

 - A brief analysis of the project's security posture Look through the project repo as a whole, and evaluate the current security posture.
-  TODO: KOOPS - What format do you want this in?
-How do we explain "Write some stuff about the bad dependencies etc" better?

-- TODO: KOOPS - WHAT ELSE?

 ## What is included?